hadrien-pouget/Ranking-Policy-Decisions/README.md

 # Ranking Policy Decisions

 Code associated with paper [Ranking Policy Decisions](https://arxiv.org/abs/2008.13607).

-Website with results and examples available [here](https://sites.google.com/view/rankingpolicydecisions/home).
+Given a policy _p_, a default policy _d_, and some condition, this code will allow you to score states according to how important it is to follow _p_ over _d_ when trying to satisfy the condition.

-Given a policy _p_, a default policy _d_, and some condition, this code will allow you to score states according to how important it is to follow _p_ over _d_.
 If we choose _d_ to be some simple default action, we can understand in which states _p_ is actually useful over doing something obvious.

 ## Setting Up (Python) Environment